network-automation/ansible_inventory_report/README.md

 Example Output
 --------------------

-Devices not matching the desired version will have a warning side next to the version.
+Devices not matching the desired version will have a warning sign next to the version.

 ![Example Arista Report](https://i.imgur.com/hQoAALw.png)